Quick Facts About Auto Insurance in Newfoundland

 Most Expensive Cities to Insure a Car in Newfoundland

-However, there are some cities in Newfoundland where you have to pay more than the average rates, like St. Johns and Mount Pearl, where the average rate is nearly double the provincial average.
+However, there are some cities in Newfoundland where you have to pay more than the average rates, like St. Johns, where the average rate is around $102 more than the provincial average.
 Here’s a closer look at the most expensive cities for car insurance in Newfoundland:

 Least Expensive Cities to Insure a Car in Newfoundland